altwajre/hello-akka/resources/docs/02-general-concepts/04-supervision-and-monitoring/README.md

     - Limits on how often a child is allowed to fail before terminating it.
 - **One-For-One Strategy**: applies the obtained directive only to the failed child.
 - **All-For-One Strategy**: applies it to all siblings as well.
-- Normally, you should use the `OneForOneStrategy`, which also is the default if none is specified explicitly.
+- Normally, you should use the `OneForOneStrategy`, which is the default if none is specified explicitly.
 - The `AllForOneStrategy` is applicable in cases where:
     - The ensemble of children has tight dependencies among them.
     - A failure of one child affects the function of the others.